There is Character death, Animal/Pet death, and Crime scene gore in this chapter!

-"And assuming that the police where withholding information on the murder of young Mr. Piers from the press, specifically that he was ALSO beaten with a chain during his attack, I'm sure we can all see where this is leading..."
+"And assuming that the police were withholding information on the murder of young Mr. Piers from the press, specifically that he was also beaten with a chain during his attack, I'm sure we can all see where this is leading..."

-"Three kills, one murderer.
+"Three kills; one murderer.
 That's his message.
 He wants us to know this was his work all along.
-It was him, and ONLY him, this whole time."
-Sherlock answered, as he went over to the lead, and glared at him while looking him right in the face.
+It was him, and ONLY him, this entire time."
+Sherlock finished as he went over to the lead DI, and glared at him right in his face.

 "Maybe next time, you'll know well enough to give us the information as it's needed...
-Keeping the chain of the press may have been a smart move in the short-term, but next time, whatever you withhold could end up being Disastrous...
+Keeping the chain away from the press may have been a smart move in the short-term, but next time, whatever you withhold could end up being Disastrous...
 Especially since things have just become marginally worse.."

-"Worse?...
+"Worse?
 How?"
-Dimmock asked, his ears perking up at those last words.
+Dimmock demanded, his ears perking up at those last words.

 "Because, Detective Dimmock, He's isn't just murdering people anymore.
 Now he's torturing them."
-Dimmock at the lead both went silent at that statement.
+Dimmock and the lead both went silent on that statement.
 Sherlock didn't bother to try to carry on the conversation anymore.
 He pulled up his collar, adjusted his jacket, and turned heel out the door.

 "Now, if you excuse me.
 I have quick matter to attend to, and a killer to catch."

-A fuming and furious John Watson right at his heels, looking even more amped than his cohort to begin the hunt.
+A fuming and furious John Watson right behind his heels, looking even more amped than his cohort to begin hunting again.

 "So?"
-John asked, as he kept in step with Sherlock.
+John asked as he kept step with Sherlock.
 "What's out next move?
-What do we do now?.."
+What do we do now?"

 "Found your second wind, John?.."
-Sherlock said with a smirk as they made their way down the small hall of the house.
+Sherlock commented with a smirk as they made their way down the small hallway of the house.

 "Forget winds, Sherlock, I want to find this serial killer.
 I want him found, and I want him gone...
-Quick."
+Quickly."

-"As you wish..
-But first; we need find out how the number 4 is connected to these murders...
+"As you wish.
+First; we need to find out how the number 4 is connected to these murders.
 Then we find the killer."
 Sherlock said with a smile, remembering the number that Wizkid had signaled to him before disappearing.
-He had no that the number had something, however remote, to do with this case.
+He had known that the number had something, however remote, to do with this case.
 He knew that his apprentice would not lead him astray on this.

-"The Number four?..
-How is the number 4 connected to all of this?..."
-John asked, looking at Sherlock a very confused look on his face as they walked out the door together, out onto the street.
+"The Number four?...
+How is the number 4 connected to all of this?"
+John looked at Sherlock very confused as they walked out the front door together, and out onto the street.

 End of Chapter.
-Sorry for those who were offended, but I did try to warning you guys at the beginning!
-This was a very hard chapter for me to write, because I love cats, all pets really..
+Sorry for those who were offended, but I did put in a warning at the beginning!
+This was a very hard chapter for me to write because I love cats.
+All pets really...
 But it had to be done.
-I did some research and read a few good books on crime scene and such before typing this up to, so I hope I did justice to the CSI profession.
+I did some research and read a few good books on crime scenes and such before typing this up as well, so I hope I did justice to the CSI profession.